History of the town or: Egon and the ancient Romans

 Four hundred years later after the Rugii campaigns, the fort was evacuated by order of Odoacer.
 The sizable ten-meter-high flanking tower remained.
 Its walls are nearly a meter thick.
 As part of the old city fortifications, it is steadfast and unshakable.
 However, the settlement had lost its significance as a Roman outpost along with the soldiers.
 It was not until the Middle Ages that Tulln experienced another period of prosperity as a trading center on the water.
 Far and wide, there was no better ford to cross the Danube.
 The big market square attracted merchants from all over to the Tulln Basin.
 And the mighty tower was used to keep the landing stage safe for ferries and trading vessels.

-Baby premiere in train station.
+Baby premiere at the station.

 [Translate to English:]